ria-ee/X-Road-opmonitor/docs/opendata/user_guide/ug_opendata_interface.md

 Logs are anonymized, ie sensitive fields are removed, incl:

-- monitoringDataTs - The Unix timestamp in seconds when the record was received by the monitoring daemon
+- monitoringDataTs: The Unix timestamp in seconds when the record was received by the monitoring daemon
-- securityServerInternalIp - Internal IP address of the security server
+- securityServerInternalIp: Internal IP address of the security server
-- messageUserId - Personal code of the client that initiated the request
+- messageUserId: Personal code of the client that initiated the request
-- messageIssue - Client's internal identifier of a file or document related to the service
+- messageIssue: Client's internal identifier of a file or document related to the service
+- messageId: Unique identifier of the message
+- clientSecurityServerAddress: External address of client's security server (IP or name)
+- serviceSecurityServerAddress: External address of service provider's security server (IP or name)

 Timestamps (specifically *requestInTs*) are rounded to hour precision and presented in form of Unix timstamp (epoch time).